stormasm/ghw-doc/ghw-part3.md

 ## Editing this document and pull requests

+Please read this section carefully and understand it prior to issuing a pull request on the tutorial.

 This document has several pieces which all come together to form the tutorial.
 If you want to understand how the tutorial gets built simply **[read the bash script.](https://github.com/stormasm/mui-tutorial-src/blob/master/scripts/buildme)**